Qualifying industrial zone: Regulations

 Under the agreement (P.L.
 104–234) requires that articles eligible for QIZ status must be manufactured in or directly imported from the areas administered by the Palestine Authority or another designated QIZ and meet the several conditions.

 To quality for this scheme a product must be substantially transformed in the manufacturing process.
 Material and processing costs incurred in a QIZ must total not less than 35% of the appraised value of the product when imported into the United States.
 Of this 35%, 15% must be either US materials or materials from Israel, and/or Jordan or Egypt depending on the program.
 The remaining 20% of the 35% input must come from Israel and Jordan or Egypt.
 The remaining 65% can come from any part of the world.
 All importers must also certify that the article meet conditions for duty exemption.

 Under the sharing agreements, the manufacturer from the Jordanian side must contribute at least 11.7% of the final produce, and the manufacturer on the Israeli side must contribute 8% (7% on high-tech products).
 Under the Israeli-Egyptian agreement, 11.7% of the inputs must be made in Israel.

 The clothing and textile industry has benefited most from this arrangement.
 As tariffs on these goods into the United States are relatively high, exporters have used the duty-free benefits of QIZs to gain quick access to markets in the United States.

 Jordan

 On 6 March 1998, the United States Trade Representative (USTR) designated the Al-Hassan Industrial Estate in the northern city of Irbid as the first QIZ.
 Since then, an addition twelve QIZs have been also designated across the country.

-Prominent QIZs include the Al-Hussein Ibn Abdullah II Industrial Estate at Al Karak, owned and operated by the Jordan Industrial Estate Corporation, the Jordan Cyber City in Irbid, the privately owned Al-Tajamouat Industrial Estate at Amman, Ad-Dulayl Industrial Park and El-Zai Ready-wear Manufacturing Company near Zarqa.
-Upcoming industrial parks include the Gateway QIZ on the northern border with Israel, Aqaba Industrial Estate at Aqaba, and the Mushatta International complex in Amman.
+Some of the QIZs in Jordan are: